hadrien-psydk/cppnom/examples/cppcheck/README.md

 # cppcheck

-This program reads a C++ file, tokenizes it with cppnom, prints the tokens in the terminal with differents colors, regenerates the C++ file and compare the regenerated file with the original file.
+This program reads a C++ file, tokenizes it with cppnom, prints the tokens in the terminal with differents colors, regenerates the C++ file and compares the regenerated file with the original file.

 If you are on Ubuntu, ensure you have the GNU C++ toolchain installed: